production-rs/bikeshed/README.md

 ## Introduction

-This is a reaction to https://m.reddit.com/r/rust/comments/5nu1w7/rust_and_the_limits_of_swarm_design/
+This is a reaction to https://m.reddit.com/r/rust/comments/5nu1w7/rust_and_the_limits_of_swarm_design/ and aims to provide something like https://github.com/kud1ing/awesome-rust for production/business users.

 ## Concept